 Before you can register the boundary adjustment with the NSW Department of Lands, you must lodge a subdivision certificate with Council.
 Further, you may require a section 73 certificate from the Sydney Water Corporation.

 A stratum subdivision is the vertical subdivision of sections of a building into separate titles.
-An example is the subdivision of a ground floor retail or commercial area from the above residential floors.
 Before you can register the stratum subdivision with the NSW Department of Lands, you must lodge a subdivision certificate with Council.

 Subdivision Works Certificate